 A few years ago, a friend was struggling with how to peacefully parent her wild child.
 I commented on her post that 'strong-willed children become adults who change the world… as long as we can hang on for the ride and resist the temptation to 'tame'the spirit out of them.'
 I didn’t say it because we had that nailed in our home, and its by no means a concept unique to me.
 I offered it to encourage her to keep going on her path of gentle parenting and bring her a little hope that the hard days were worth the struggle.
 A year later it came up in her memories and she asked if I could make it a meme for her to share with others.
-It has since taken on a life of its own!
+It has since taken on a life of its own with over 10 million shares.

 When I was pregnant with our first baby I felt lucky to be coming into the whole motherhood thing with some knowledge and experience under my belt.
 I had been a doula for 7 years at that point, and had both professional and personal experience working with every age range of child/youth from newborn to young adult including those who were high risk or had special needs.
 I had a sense of what things were important to me.
 I had an idea of what parenting techniques & beliefs I gravitated towards.
 I knew that parenting was going to turn me upside down and inside out but that was okay because I had walked with other women and families through that process many times.